cgomesu/website/_posts/2021-06-04-smarter-hass.md

 Unfortunately, according to the HASS website, the [Statistics](https://www.home-assistant.io/integrations/statistics/) and related utilities are currently used by less than 5% of the HASS userbase.
 I feel there is much to be explored and gained from the application of **dynamic statistical inferences** in home automation systems.
 To mention a few reasons, sensors are susceptible to measurement error and many user-defined events (e.g., Carlos is at home) are multidimensional and frequently determined by more factors than integrated with a home automation system (e.g., my cellphone connected to my home's private network is not a sufficient condition to tell that I'm at home but it does inform about the likelihood that I am at home).
 This creates uncertainty about the current and future states of things but fortunately, the uncertainty can be quantified and taken into account by various statistical tools that have already been developed.

-Furthermore, the fact that HASS integrations are written in the [Python programming language](https://www.python.org/) makes HASS a prime candidate for exploring the use of statistical inference in home automation systems because many statistical packages are already available in Python and are widely used and well-maintained (e.g., [`numpy`](https://pypi.org/project/numpy/) and [`scipy`](https://pypi.org/project/scipy/)).
+Furthermore, the fact that HASS integrations are written in the [Python programming language](https://www.python.org/) makes HASS a prime candidate for exploring the use of statistical inference in home automation systems because many mathematical and statistical packages are already available in Python and are widely used and well-maintained (e.g., [`numpy`](https://pypi.org/project/numpy/) and [`scipy`](https://pypi.org/project/scipy/)).
 Therefore, porting new and more sophisticated analytical tools to HASS should be fairly straightforward.
 (More on this in the [Development](#development) section).

 If you find these ideas interesting and want to get started on their implementation in your own personal HASS instances, then read on.
 As in my previous guides and tutorials, I tried to unpack and digest as much of the content as possible, the goal being to make it accessible to experts as well as novices.
 Check the [Changelog](#changelog) for updates and if you ever get stuck on something or just want to share a few ideas and opinions, feel free to [get in touch with me](/contact).